turingschool/curriculum/source/projects/headcount.markdown

 * `find_by_name` - returns either `nil` or an instance of `District` having done a *case insensitive* search
 * `find_all_with` - returns either `[]` or one or more matches which contain the supplied name fragment, *case insensitive*

 There is no one data file that contains just the districts.
-The data must be extracted from the other files.
+The data must be extracted from one of the other files.

 #### `District`